RotherOSS/doc-otobo-installation/content/installation.rst

 Step 7: Setup the Database
 --------------------------

 First of all, you should install the database package.
-The OTOBO community recommend to use the MySQL or MariaDB package, which will delivered with your Linux system ,but it´s possible to use PostgreSQL or Oracle as well.
+The OTOBO community recommend to use the MySQL or MariaDB package, which will delivered with your Linux system, but it's possible to use PostgreSQL or Oracle as well.

 You'd typically do this from your systems package manager.
 Below you'll find the commands needed to set up MySQL on the most popular Linux distributions.